jhuix/showdowns/README.md

 A lib that make markdown to html with some extensions of showdown.js.

+**In browser environment, it is implemented to dynamically load js lib files related to more showdown diagrams extension for using [showdowns >= 0.3.0 version](https://github.com/jhuix/showdowns).**

 ## Markdown To Html

 It can converte markdown content to html that using the [showdown.js](https://github.com/showdownjs/showdown).